gargsaar/singlepage_website_ni/_posts/2019-09-22-the-last-coin.markdown

 She shouted, "who will put the things back in order, your father?"

 He ran towards her with a rage in his eyes.
 I came in between.
 I opened my fist to show him the coin.
 I didn’t give it to him.
 His hand hit my cheek.
 I still didn’t give it to him.
 The second hit was even harder.
+It squeezed out the red liquid from my nose.
 I still didn’t give it to him.
-Ashamed of the defeat, he had no other option.
-He turned towards her.
-Frightened by the next thing that could have happen, I gave it to him.
+Humiliated, he turned towards Maa.
+Frightened by the next thing that could have happen, I gave the coin to him.

+The anger inside me burst into a fury.
+I screamed on his face.
+He didn't give a damn.
+I felt miserable.
+I was helpless.

 For the first time in my life I had something I never wanted to give to anybody, not even Dadi.
+I couldn’t understand how can a coin be more dearer to anybody than his wife or son.
+I couldn’t understand the reason for his animus disposition towards us.
+Why he hates us so much?

-And certainly not to him.
-I hated him the most.
+The thing that I understand was -  I hate him the most.

 The night got dark, but I was still awake.
 Suddenly, the door of my room opened.
 I expected Maa, but it was him.